 Handing Retail Compliance Over to Supply Chain Professionals

 Experienced 3PLs work with a variety of retailers and are up to date on their vendor guides.
 In addition to warehousing, distribution, and fulfillment, 3PLs can be experts in vendor compliance with robust technology providing visibility, trackability, documentation, and other elements useful in meeting compliance programs.
 An increasing number of suppliers are outsourcing their logistics management to 3PLs because of its convenience.
 Suppliers know they are going to meet retailer requirements, don’t have to worry about handling the logistics involved, and can focus on their core business.
 3PLs are also a good option for suppliers with limited resources who are unable to invest time and money into developing their own compliance strategy.

 Conquer Vendor Compliance with Beyond Warehousing

 Beyond Warehousing is a full-service 3PL partner that makes vendor compliance a top priority.
 Our team has built and continues to add retailers to an internal wiki that organizes relevant requirements for our clients along with simplified SOPs and step-by-step instructions.
 We currently distribute to over 120 retail trading partners including Walmart, Target, Amazon, Menards, and others.
-Beyond Warehousing has 600,000+ square feet of warehouse space at multiple locations throughout the Kansas City Metro with advantages including proximity to the rail, access to an overweight corridor, and fast transit times.
+Beyond Warehousing has over one million square feet of warehouse space at multiple locations throughout the Kansas City Metro with advantages including proximity to the rail, access to an overweight corridor, and fast transit times.
 To learn more about how Beyond Warehousing can optimize your distribution and retail fulfillment, contact our team today.